btford/passive-voice/README.md

 Versus:

-> The apparatus headed the mixture to 300°C.
+> The apparatus heated the mixture to 300°C.

 For this case, you can pass `{ by: true }` as a second argument to `passive` to only flag such constructions as problematic: